vishwaraj008/Tech-blog_vscode-extension/README.md

 A lightweight Visual Studio Code extension that fetches the latest tech news from [The Verge](https://www.theverge.com/) and displays articles in a Quick Pick menu.
 Select any article to read it instantly in your browser.

+This extension uses public RSS feeds provided by The Verge.
+All content remains the property of its respective publisher.
+Visit theverge.com for full articles.

 ---

 ## Features